 Got a night of sake drinking planned?
-Before you indulge, you likely want to know: What is the alcohol content of sake?
+Before you indulge in the most famous Japanese alcoholic beverage, you likely want to know: What is the alcohol content of sake?

 To answer the question, let’s first briefly look at what sake is.